jardieljr/derivatives/assignment_2/README.md

 In this part, we designed a VBA model to price an American option using binomial model and Monte carlo simulation(short for MCS) based on a continuous stochastic process(geometric brownian motion as in the Black-Merton-Scholes model)

-1)The market price of the target asset ( apple, AAPL )is following:
+1) The market price of the target asset ( apple, AAPL )is following:
 Stock price =$xxx, Strike price=$xxx,quoted call price=$xxx (K,T)=(xx,xx)  Matrurity time= 30 days

-2)data collecation and computation of the characteristics of the stock
+2) data collecation and computation of the characteristics of the stock

 We calculate the daily return of XXX stock prices, and compute the daily volatility of the stock, then we use the formula(daily volatility * √252 ) to get the annual volatility XXX.
 So we set the annual volatility of the stock σ = XXX.